miuku-dll/AstralStack/README.md

 ## General

 ### Change blob images
-> Program creates 'images' folder onload, name your images Blob1-8.png (ex.
-Blob3.png) and place them in the folder
+> Program creates 'images' folder onload, name your images Blob1-8.png(ex.
+Blob3.png(depending on the spot you wish them to be in)) and place them in the folder

 ### Stuff to do